Win with Chuck, Rachael & Grunwald in the Morning!

 - PRIZES

 - No more than the stated number of prizes specified in these official rules will be awarded.
 All prizes or prize certificates must be claimed at the office of the Station at the address below during regular business hours.
-The winner(s) will forfeit any prize(s) or prize certificate(s) not claimed by 5:00 PM ET on August 11, 2017.
+The gift card winner(s) will forfeit any prize(s) or prize certificate(s) not claimed within 30 days and the Thursday Prize winner will forfeit any prize not claimed by 5:00 PM ET on the business day prior to the day of the selected prize show (9/1 for the Air Show and 8/25 for the Wine & Craft Beer Festival).
 In the event that a prize or prize certificate is mailed or shipped to the winner(s), it will be with the prior written consent of the winner(s) and therefore, winner(s) assumes the risk of its loss.
 The Station is not responsible for the safe arrival of a prize(s) or prize certificate(s).

 - Prize(s) is not transferable, and no substitution, assignment or cash equivalent of prize(s) is permitted, except by the Station (solely at its discretion), which reserves the right to substitute a prize or prize portion with another prize or prize portion of greater or equal value.
 The prize(s) are expressly limited to the item(s) listed above and unless otherwise expressly specified, do not include taxes, gratuities or any other expenses.
 Promotion Entities are not responsible for winners’ limitations that prevent acceptance or use of prize(s).
 Entrants acknowledge that the Promotion Entities have not made, and are not in any manner responsible or liable for, any warranties, representations or guarantees, and hereby disclaim any and all warranties, expressed or implied, whether by contract or law, concerning any prize, including without limitation, implied warranties of quality, merchantability, mechanical condition or fitness for a particular purpose.
 Other restrictions may apply.